buditanrim/buditanrim.github.io/_posts/2020-06-16-reflect-question.md

 *Q: "Hi Budi, I want to keep growing, but sometimes I don't know what to grow.
 Do you have tips for this?"*

 ### Take a pause
-To take a pause and reflect is as important as make an action.
-Being to busy make us forget to navigate on what to grow.
-Instead of giving my thoughts on the details without the context.
-There is a reflection question I use to keep improving myself that you can try as an exercise.
-Here's how it goes:
+To take a pause and reflect is as important as making an action.
+Being too busy make us forget to navigate on what to grow.
+Here is a reflection question I use to making sense of my current role:

 - As a (your role), I see myself to (responsibility A, B, and C)
 - I need to (do responsibility) because (____).
 To achieve this, I need to do (tactic).